rore/rore.github.com/_posts/2014-02-17-secure-elasticsearch-finagle.markdown

 ---
 layout: post
-title: Securing Elasticsearch using Finagle
+title: Securing Elasticsearch with Finagle
 category: posts
 comments: true
 description: Elasticsearch is the hot new kid on the NoSQL-Big-Data block.
 It is a powerful tool and there are a lot of things you can do with it.
 But as with any system, there are just some things that are not built in.
 For instance - security.